Welcome to the gateway to the world

 3. Head to the top of Hamburg’s Elbphilharmonie

-For a building that’s only a couple of years old, Hamburg’s Elbphilharmonie concert hall has caused more than its fair share of controversy.
-Considering the striking building opened seven years late and €712 million over budget – it’s easy to understand why.
+Few buildings have caused as much controversy as Hamburg's Elbphilharmonie concert hall.
+Considering it opened seven years late and €712 million over budget – it's easy to understand why.
 But in my opinion this work of art, which the locals call Elphi (but I have personally nicknamed the Elephant due to its size, colour and my inability to pronounce Elbphilharmonie), was well worth the wait and money.
-Visitors to Hamburg can enjoy Elphi from afar, thanks to her prominent place in the city’s skyline on the water, but I’d also highly recommend heading inside to checkout its painstakingly designed interior and to see the city from above on its panoramic viewing deck.
+Visitors to Hamburg can enjoy Elphi from afar, thanks to her prominent place in the city's skyline on the water, but I'd also highly recommend heading inside to checkout its painstakingly designed interior and to see the city from above on its panoramic viewing deck.

 If it's a nice day, grab a beer or a coffee from the café and sit back on the benches and enjoy watching the world go by for a few minutes before doing a loop to take in the views.